Checkout the latest monthly giveaways!

 Join Today!

+What is with this Spring weather so far, it’s been a frustrating few weeks and no doubt many just like me have had limited time on the water because of the persistent strong winds and rain.
 I have recently returned from Mallacoota fishing in the Vic Bream Classic series.
 What an amazing place despite the crazy long drive passing some of my favourite fishing spots along the Gippsland region on the way.
-We had a blown trailer tyre on the way which extended our drive to nearly 9 hours which was killer.
-Myself and the Big Show teamed up and did well considering it’s a system we haven’t fished and that we were using a runabout boat which looked out of place compared to the field of amazing decked-out tournament boats.
-Despite those disadvantages, we did really well and got our bag of 5 bream easily on both days and stayed in contention.
 On day 1 we caught plenty of bream in both top and bottom lake flicking Zman ST GrunZ but weighted on 1/8 jig heads in 1-0H because of the depth and strong currents.
 We landed an avalanche of big salmon as bycatch but failed to land any big dusky flathead like a lot of other teams did.
 We caught a few good bream up to 43 cm in Goodwin Sands flicking on the shallow flats and working plastics back across the drop-off but got most of our bream beyond the narrows in the top lake working the shallow banks.
 On Day 2 we started red hot catching again in the top lake in the shallow edges catching 4 bream within the first 10 casts on jackal chubbies in the brown suji colour landing a really nice black bream to 44c2cms as the first fish of the day.
 Having our bag of 5 by 7.45.
 Unfortunately, we struggled to upgrade throughout the day which prevented us from skyrocketing up the leaderboard.
 However it was a great experience, I learned plenty and met some amazing people.
 Had we not dropped a few good fish boatside we would have been right up there against some of Australia’s best tournament and estuary anglers which is awesome again given we had never fished this system and were using a boat that stood out for the wrong reasons.

 I have put together a workshop on all the gear I took which can be found in our behind-the-scenes area and will do some follow-up content including our podcast giving more insight into the event.
 Let’s get stuck into this week’s report to help get you into a few fish.